 - Edging: one edge of the bottom tier, finish with a serger.
-I have seen people use some ribbon to finish the edge as if the ribbon were quilt binding.
+I have seen people use some ribbon to finish the edge as if the ribbon were quilt binding or bias tape.

 - On the other edge of the bottom tier, use a basting stitch on a regular sewing machine and sew a continuous line.
 This will serve as the thread to use for the gather.

 Serger finish on one edge, basting stitch on the other.

 - Mark four equidistant points on the bottom tier with safety pins.
 This will mark four evenly sized sections of the bottom tier.
 I wouldn't use straight pins because they would fall out of the thin tulle.